vetler/websockets-kafka/README.md

 An experiment to let web pages access Apache Kafka through Javascript and WebSockets.

+## Apache Kafka

+Start Apache Kafka, as described in the [quickstart](http://kafka.apache.org/documentation.html#quickstart).
+The Zookeeper configuration in the server is not yet configurable, so it is important that it is running on the default port.

 ## Server

 To start the server, run the `main` method in the `KafkaWebSocketServer` object.
 You can do this by